More pages in this section

-Sadly there is an increasing number of circumstances where one or both of the grandparents are required to care for their grandchildren, because one or both of the parents have a drug or alcohol addiction, mental health difficulties, a parent is in jail or other issues which affect their capacity to provide a safe environment for their children.
-Our lawyers are now regularly appearing in court due to these circumstances.
+Sadly there is an increasing number of circumstances where grandparents are required to care for their grandchildren, because one or both of the parents have a drug or alcohol addiction, mental health difficulties, a parent is in jail or other issues which affect their capacity to provide a safe environment for their children.
+Our family lawyers are now regularly appearing in court due to these circumstances.
 This is a challenging set of circumstances for the grandparents to navigate, weighing up how to best protect the interests of their grandchildren, without causing unintentional harm to their relationship with their own children.

 These are the most common reasons grandparents seek advice from the lawyers in our firm.
 However grandparents often have concerns even when both parents are involved in caring for their children.

 Do grandparents have the right to see their grandchildren?

 Following separation grandparents are often left to question where they stand regarding the care arrangements for their grandchildren.
 These issues can be resolved in a number of ways: